kyracho/PitchPerfect/README.md

 The UI consists of "Play", "Stop", and two arrows.

 "Play" begins the note.
-The arrows increment the note (they can also begin the note), and "Stop" ends the note.
+The arrows increment the note (they also begin the note, if it's not already playing).
+"Stop" ends the note.

 The available notes represent the middle octave of the piano: